-STUDE

-udent's Name: Last: First: Middle: Mr. Ms. □

-ome Address: Street and Number er:

-ty/Town: State: Zip Cod e:

-echnical Program: Email:

-ome Phone # Cell #:

-escription of the Internship Pro gram:

-□ N1

-you have transportation to/from • □ Yes □ No

-o you have a driver's license? o you agree to follow all the rule □ Yes □ No

-you have a driver's license? □ Yes □ No

-o you have a driver's license? o you agree to follow all the rule ☐ Yes □ No ions for partic n as outlined in the

-o you have a driver's license? o you agree to follow all the rule ident handbook?
-Parent/Guardian's ☐ Yes es and regulati □ No ions for partic cipation in this prograr n as outlined in the

-o you have a driver's license? o you agree to follow all the rule ident handbook?
-Parent/Guardian's ☐ Yes es and regulati □ No ions for partic cipation in this progran RDIAN INFORM First: n as outlined in the

-Parent/Guardian's Name: Last: Home Address: Street and ☐ Yes es and regulati □ No ions for partic RDIAN INFORM First: ATION ☐ Yes □ No

-Parent/Guardian's Name: Last: Home Address: Street and Number: □ Yes es and regulati PARI □ No ions for partic RDIAN INFORM First: State: ATION Zip (□ Yes □ No
+STUDENT DATA udent's Name: Last: First: Middle: Mr. □ Ms. □ ome Address: Street and Number: ty/Town: State: Zip Code : echnical Program: Email: Cell #: escription of the Internship Program: D V. □ No o you have transportation to/from the Internsh nip? ☐ Yes o you have a driver's license?
+Yes you agree to follow all the rules and regulat □ No License Number □ No o you have a driver's license?
+Yes you agree to follow all the rules and regulated and handbook? ☐ No License Number tions for participation in this prog gram as outlined in the p you have a driver's license?
+Yes you agree to follow all the rules and regulated the handbook?
+PAR □ No License Number gram as outlined in the o you have a driver's license?
+Yes you agree to follow all the rules and regulated the handbook? □ No License Number tions for participation in this progression. gram as outlined in the Parent/Guardian's Name: Last: Home Address: Street and □ No License Numbertions for participation in this progression.
+ENT/GUARDIAN INFOR gram as outlined in the ☐ Yes □ No Parent/Guardian's Name: Last: Home Address: Street and Number: □ No License Numbertions for participation in this progression.
+ENT/GUARDIAN INFOF Fine State: RMATION est: □ Yes □ No

-SIGNA TURES 1 The statements and information furnish ned by us in this appli cation are true and complete.
-2 We give permission for the student nam ned in this applicatio n to participate in cooperative education 3 present, as well as an ase academic and technical records incluy other pertinent information that may be 4 perative education coordinator, the stude ance, attitude and/or performance his/her O 1 Public Schools. ur signatures certify that we have read of insportation arran gements and place this on record wi Si gnature of Student 1 Date Signature of Parent/Guaratan Date TECHNICA L LEAD TEACH HER/DEPARTMENT HEAD На as this student completed two years of in struction in this Care er Technical Education Program? □ Yes □ No as this student satisfactorily completed a ogram? all appropriate safety instruction in this vocational technical □ Yes □ No as this student attained a sufficient leveparation for transition into a work-based □ Yes □ No Do you recommend this student for this int ternship placement? □ Yes □ No Pl ease indicate the total number of shop ho ours that this student has completed in this program to date. dditional comments and/or formation: Signature of PVMHS Principal Date Signature of CTE Directo or Da nte
+SIGNA TURES 1 The statements and information furnished ed by us in this appli cation are true and complete.
+2 We give permission for the student nam ed in this application n to participate in cooperative education 3 We give permission for representatives of Attainment Lists, and grades, past and p cooperating employers for the purpose of resent, as well as an 4 We understand that if at any time, in the requirements of this program with regar terminated.
+O 1 5.
+If the student driver is allowed by parental authorization for such tran Public Schools. ur signatures certify that we have read and an authorization for such transfer and an authorization. nsportation arrang gements and place this on record wi Si gnature of Statem D raie Signature of Farenti Guardian Date TECHNICAL LEAD TEACH IER/DEPARTMENT HEAD На as this student completed two years of ins truction in this Care er Technical Education Program? □ Yes □ No as this student satisfactorily completed all ogram? l appropriate safety instruction in this vocational technical □ Yes □ No as this student attained a sufficient level eparation for transition into a work-based ☐ Yes □ No Do you recommend this student for this inte ernship placement? □ Yes □ No Pl ease indicate the total number of shop hou urs that this student l nas completed in this program to date. dditional comments and/or formation: Signature of PVMHS Principal Date Signature of CTE Director or Da ate